-LAVTA's Finance and Administration Committee recommends that the Board of Directors approve the final staff proposed fare policy changes with an implementation date of January 1, 2019.
+Staff recommends the Finance and Administration Committee forward the final staff proposed fare policy changes to the Board of Directors for consideration, and recommends that the Board approve these proposed changes with an implementation date of January 1, 2019.

 In June 2016, staff presented the Board with a set of proposed fare policy changes and requested authorization to initiate a public input process.
 The public outreach process included: